 Founder | Bijaya Kumar Kabi |

-Area of Work | We are working with a mission of partnering with local communities focusing on animal welfare, protecting wildlife especially endangered species, their habitats and restoring mangroves for the last 21 years. |
+Area of Work | We have been working with a mission of partnering with local communities focusing on animal welfare, protecting wildlife especially endangered species, and their habitats and restoring mangroves for the last 21 years. |

 Official Website | www.apowa.org |